 The ac-powered system does not require the use of an external surge protection device (SPD).

 The dc-powered system employs an isolated DC return (DC-I) design.
 The DC battery return terminal shall not be connected to the chassis or frame ground.

-System processor assembly for the 33E/8B or 36E/8C
+Control panel and signal cables for the 33E/8B or 36E/8C